Generic framework for non-perturbative QCD in light hadrons: Instanton-based effective theories for quarks

 \end{widetext} Here $R=z_I-z_{A}$ is the relative molecular separation, $u=U_{A} U^\dagger_I$ is the relative molecular color orientation, and $T_{IA}$ is the hopping quark matrix jumping from anti-instanton to instanton and its conjugate defines the reverse process.

-The molecule-induced coupling in (\ref{MOLX}) is readily understood as the unquenched tunneling density for a molecular configuration, whereby a pair of quark lines is removed by the division of $T_{IA}^2$ to account for the induced 4-Fermi interaction.
+The $T_{IA}^{-2}$ in the molecule-induced coupling in (\ref{MOLX}) is readily understood that a pair of quark lines is removed in Fig.~\ref{mol_1} by the division of $|T_{IA}|^2$.
 The strength of the induced molecular coupling $G_{IA}$ to the single coupling $G_I$ can be parameterized as